gcoto-fernandez/gcoto-fernandez/README.md

 🌱 I’m currently learning Mandarin. 你好，我叫Gabriela，你呢？

-👩🏼‍💻 My pronouns are she/her
+👩🏼 My pronouns are she/her

 ⚡ Fun fact: I can identify most human bones by touch without looking at them

 💬 Ask me about indigenous Caribbean archaeology 🐚

+💻 I'm working on some tech tutorials articles.
+Check out my first one under my Articles repository!

-### Current Projects 💻🌈
+### Current Projects 🌈
 - Early Stages Programming Board at <a href="https://startout.org/">StartOut</a>
 - Web Developer at <a href="https://www.meant2care.com/">Meant to Care (Enactus Seneca)</a>
 - Marketing and Design Team at <a href="https://gradientspaces.ca/">Gradient Spaces</a>